Guide to Responsive Images with Bootstrap

 How to create responsive images with Bootstrap?

-The .img-fluid class makes an image responsive by automatically applying max-width: 100% and height: auto to it.
-The result shows:
+The .img-fluid class makes your image responsive by automatically applying max-width: 100% and height: auto.
+This means:

-- The browser does not make the image more extensive than its container.
+• The browser will not stretch the image beyond the width of its container.

-- The image scales down if the viewport becomes narrower than the specified width.
+• The image scales down when the viewport becomes narrower than its set width.

 <img src="..." class="img-fluid" alt="...">